Limbo: Video Game Review

 This is a problem as, in the same manner as a game for empowerment’s sake, Limbo the game lacks any conviction with its storytelling and leaves the player almost braindead while playing it.
 Although this lack of thought could be acceptable; if not for the overt and deliberate cliff-hangers and stone-walling tactics the game uses to encourage the player to continue.
 Effectively adding a layer of depth to something that isn’t there in the narrative.

-Aesthetics of Limbo The Game
+Aesthetics of Limbo The Game (5 out of 5)

 A defining characteristic of the Limbo video game is in its aesthetics and overall visuals.
 Limbo the game is one which hangs a great deal on its aesthetic hanger as it were; using such a washed out monochromatic colour scheme to great effect.
 The blurred backdrop gently teases players with the solid foreground complementing this dynamic.
 The boy is animated with aplomb and the delicate touches of layering & specific brush strokes make for a stark and shamelessly brilliant look.